SDev39/AmbientSplush/README.md

 # TL;DR

-AR Inkshooter(experimental project) app develeped with Unity(version:2019.4).
+AR Inkshooter(an experimental project) app develeped with Unity(version:2019.4).

 My source codes are placed in Assets/Scripts and Assets/Shaders folders.